Published

 2023-06-12Historical reconstruction of Gothenburg in 1713

-Fil.mag.
-Kristoffer Vesterberg's research, funded by the Torsten Söderberg Foundation, which culminated in the book Göteborg 1713 - a visual microhistory published by the Swedish National Archives, deals with the city's inhabitants and their ability to define their surroundings in the shadow of the Great Northern War 1700-1721.
-During this time, the city's identity as one of Sweden's foremost port cities emerges.
-Through a combination of detailed illustrations and text fragments, the research project and the book provide an opportunity for extended reading about an influential period in the history of Gothenburg.
+Kristoffer Vesterberg, M.A., whose research—funded by the Torsten Söderberg Foundation—has resulted in the book *Gothenburg 1713: A Visual Microhistory*, published by the National Archives of Sweden, examines the city’s inhabitants and their ability to define their own surroundings in the shadow of the Great Northern War (1700–1721).
+During this period, the city’s identity as one of Sweden’s leading port cities began to emerge.
+Through a combination of detailed illustrations and textual excerpts, the research project and the book offer an expanded perspective on a pivotal era in Gothenburg’s history.

 Arts & Crafts & Design - 100 years in Gothenburg

-The nine-volume jubilee book series Hundra år i Göteborg covers the period between the 300th and 400th anniversaries, 1923-2021.
-The richly illustrated volume funded by the Torsten Söderberg Foundation focuses on Crafts and Design and is compiled by Professor Gudrun Nyberg with contributions from a handful of art historians.
-The anthology deals with the crafts at the 1923 Jubilee Exhibition in Gothenburg, the home furnishing company Boet, the development of jewelry art, fashion exhibitions at the Röhsska Museum, textile art and crafts collectives.
+The nine-volume anniversary book series *A Hundred Years in Gothenburg* covers the period between the 300th and 400th anniversaries, from 1923 to 2021.
+This richly illustrated volume, funded by the Torsten Söderberg Foundation, focuses on arts and crafts and design and was compiled by Professor Gudrun Nyberg with contributions from a handful of art historians.
+The anthology covers, among other things, the arts and crafts at the Jubilee Exhibition in Gothenburg in 1923, the home furnishings firm Boet, the development of jewelry art, fashion exhibitions at the Röhsska Museum, textile art, and arts and crafts collectives.

 Architects and facades - Gothenburg 1850 - 1920 and Women take their place.
 Architects in 100 years - Gothenburg 1920 -2020

-Professor Gunilla Linde Bjur's research project Architecture and Facades.
-Gothenburg 1850-1920, which resulted in a book of the same name, can be seen as the first part of Gothenburg's architectural history.
-This part depicts seventy expansive years of Gothenburg's 400-year architectural history when the city grew from about 25,000 inhabitants to more than 200,000.
-The book comes in a new edition and together with the subsequent research project: Kvinnor tar plats.
-Architects in 100 years.
-Gothenburg 1920-2020, which highlights female architects, the two volumes will be presented at this fall's book fair in the special pavilion Gothenburg 400 Years.
+Professor Gunilla Linde Bjur’s research project *Architecture and Facades: Gothenburg 1850–1920*, which has resulted in a book of the same name, can be seen as the first part of Gothenburg’s architectural history.
+This volume chronicles seventy expansive years of Gothenburg’s 400-year architectural history, during which the city grew from approximately 25,000 inhabitants to just over 200,000.
+The book is being reissued alongside the subsequent research project: Women Take Their Place.
+Architects for 100 Years.
+Gothenburg 1920–2020, which highlights female architects, both volumes will be presented at this fall’s book fair in the special pavilion Gothenburg 400 Years.
 Both research projects have been funded by the Torsten Söderberg Foundation.

 Otto Schulz's archive in the Röhsska Museum's collections

-Dr. Christian Björk's design history research enables researchers and the public to learn about Otto Schulz's activities as a designer, interior designer, writer and publicist.
+Dr. Christian Björk’s research in design history enables researchers and the general public to explore Otto Schulz’s work as a designer, interior architect, writer, and publicist.
 Schulz is perhaps best remembered as the man behind Firma Boet and as a designer.
-He also ran the influential monthly magazine Boet, published between 1927 and 1938, which was an important forum for debate on design and interior design topics.
-In addition to designing furniture and making interiors himself, Schultz also ran an educational activity for a period where young couples could learn about home decoration.
-So Schultz's range of activities was extensive.
-The research project, funded by the Torsten Söderberg Foundation, makes the legacy of Otto Schulz available both digitally and in the practical work Otto Schulz - Furniture and Furnishings 1910-1950.
+He also ran the influential monthly magazine Boet, which covered home furnishings, crafts, and the arts and crafts movement and was published from 1927 to 1938; it served as an important forum for debate on design and interior-related topics.
+In addition to designing furniture and creating interiors himself, Schulz also ran educational programs for a time where young couples could learn about home design.
+Schulz’s field of activity was thus extensive.
+The research project, funded by the Torsten Söderberg Foundation, makes Otto Schulz’s legacy accessible both digitally and in the book Otto Schulz – Furniture and Interiors 1910–1950.

 Port and industrial heritage inventory of Gothenburg

-Gothenburg has a significant part of its identity as a port and industrial city.
-At the high rate of transformation and renewal of Gothenburg's built environment, the knowledge base of the city's port and industrial environments is far too inadequate.
-In this project, industrial antiquarian Ida Maria Dicksson is conducting an inventory with the aim of producing, in several stages, an expanded knowledge base about the city's port and industrial historical buildings in order to make well-balanced, strategic choices for future urban development.
-The inventory has resulted in three reports, two of which are financed by the Torsten Söderberg Foundation and one by the Västra Götaland County Administrative Board.
+A significant part of Gothenburg’s identity lies in its status as a port and industrial city.
+Given the rapid pace at which Gothenburg’s built environment is currently being transformed and revitalized, the body of knowledge regarding the city’s port and industrial environments is far too limited.
+In this project, industrial heritage curator Ida Maria Dicksson is conducting an inventory with the aim of, in several stages, developing an expanded knowledge base regarding the city’s historic port and industrial buildings in order to make well-considered, strategic choices for future urban development.
+The inventory has resulted in three reports, two of which are funded by the Torsten Söderberg Foundation and one by the Västra Götaland County Administrative Board.

 The wonderful color - Gothenburg colorism in new light

-Through this research and exhibition project, the Gothenburg Museum of Art deepens, broadens and nuances the image of Gothenburg Colorism, while at the same time examining the myths and historiography of the movement by highlighting its networks, context and canon.
-Gothenburg Colorism is one of the most beloved art movements in the Gothenburg Museum of Art's collection, as well as the movement most associated nationally with Gothenburg's art scene in the 20th century.
-The project, led by Kristoffer Arvidsson, PhD, and funded by the Torsten Söderberg Foundation, has resulted in a research-based exhibition catalog and an anniversary exhibition at the Gothenburg Museum of Art that opened in April 2023.
+Through this research and exhibition project, the Gothenburg Museum of Art deepens, broadens, and adds nuance to the image of Gothenburg Colorism, while also scrutinizing the myths and historiography surrounding the movement by shedding light on its networks, contexts, and canon.
+Gothenburg Colorism is one of the most beloved art movements in the Gothenburg Museum of Art’s collection, and also the movement most closely associated nationally with Gothenburg’s art scene during the 20th century.
+The project, led by Dr. Kristoffer Arvidsson and funded by the Torsten Söderberg Foundation, has resulted in a research-based exhibition catalog and an anniversary exhibition at the Gothenburg Museum of Art that opened in April 2023.